 The V25 is a unity gain attenuator and provides no amplification of the audio signal.

-On The Road to the V3
+The V25 is the New V3

-An Improved LDR Preamp Controller
+The V25 – An Improved LDR Preamp Controller

 The V25 is an updated preamp controller design with numerous improvements over it predecessors including: